JonathanDPotter/google-homepage/README.md

 This project is reproducing a google homepage with html and css only.
+It is non-functional.